Fees a landlord or agent can lawfully charge

-A landlord/agent can charge a tenant/licensee for utilities, TV licence, council tax and communication services, where payment is to be made to the landlord under the tenancy agreement.
+A landlord or agent can charge for utilities, TV licence, council tax and communication services, where payment is to be made to the landlord under the tenancy agreement.

 Communication services means telephone landlines, broadband and cable/satellite TV.
 It should also be noted that other legislation prohibits landlords overcharging tenants for the provision of utilities.